How to protect yourself against identity theft.

 Identity theft is when somebody uses your personal information for their own personal gain.
-Identity theft can take on many forms, for instance, someone can steal your credit card details, hack into your bank account or even applying for loans in your name.
+This can take on many forms, such as someone stealing your credit card details, hacking into your bank account or even applying for loans in your name.
 Criminals have also been known to conduct businesses in another person's name.

-Your credit file and identity theft go hand-in-hand.
-If you are a victim of identity theft it will have a huge impact on your credit file, but by checking your credit file (which you can do for free with finder) you can stay alert to irregularities and errors and report instances of identity theft.
+Your credit report and identity theft go hand-in-hand.
+If you are a victim of identity theft it will have a huge impact on your credit rating, but by checking your credit file (which you can do for free with finder) you can stay alert to irregularities and errors and report instances of identity theft.

 In the guide below you can find out more about identity theft, some ways your identity might be stolen, how it affects your credit and how you can protect yourself.